VerrroS/FFNN/README.md

 - [Tenorflow Linear Regression Tutorial](https://www.tensorflow.org/js/tutorials/training/linear_regression)

 ## Testing the model
 The model was tested empirically.
+Thereby an under-fitting model, an over-fitting model and a best-fitting model were defined.
+They and their parameters can be viewed in the test section of the web application.